A review of British Airways Club World on the A380

 I bought some gin (Tanqueray Ten at £25 for 1 litre and Bombay Sapphire East at £17 for 1 litre), which are better deals than at the airport.
 I also bought some Egyptian Magic as the version you can buy elsewhere is bigger than 100ml, which makes it difficult to travel with.

-There are 2 business class (Club World) cabins onboard the A380 – one upstairs, where we sat, and one downstairs.
+There are 2 business class (BA Club World) cabins onboard the A380 – one upstairs, where we sat, and one downstairs.
 I did not see the one downstairs.
-Upstairs, it offers a 2-3-2 configuration, which is different from other BA planes, and means that if you are in the rear-facing middle seat, you don’t get so up close and personal with your neighbour.
+Upstairs, it offers a 2-3-2 configuration, which is different from other British Airways planes, and means that if you are in the rear-facing middle seat, you don’t get so up close and personal with your neighbour.
 There are privacy screens (which are much-needed) and you still may need to jump over someone else to get aisle access.

 The bathrooms were *huge* – and were spotless throughout the whole flight.

-With regards to the cabin, it looked very smart – and you knew you were on a BA flight without a doubt.
+With regards to the British Airways business class cabin, it looked smart – and you knew you were on a BA flight without a doubt.
 Interestingly, the seats were not navy as usual – but more of a barley grey / brownish colour.

-The seat was similar to the other Club World services I have experienced in the past – it lies flat to 180 degrees and you can control it from the side buttons which allow you to just seat at any angle you would like.
+The seat was similar to the other British Airways business class services I have experienced in the past – it lies flat to 180 degrees and you can control it from the side buttons which allow you to just seat at any angle you would like.
 There is a stool at the end of your seat which connects to the seat itself and gives you some more extra room.
 As I am short, if I want to use the foot stool, I need to recline my seat a little bit so the gap narrows.

 There is also a drawer where you can keep personal belongings, dedicated seat storage space and on this plane, additional ‘side’ storage which we used.